-Our venous products focus on the treatment of varicose veins and consist of our VenaCure EVLT ® laser system and Sotradecol ® .
-An estimated one-half of all Americans older than age 50 suffer from varicose veins, making the market for the treatment large and growing.
+Our venous products focus on the treatment of varicose veins and consist of our VenaCure EVLT [®] laser system, Asclera® (polidocanol) injection and Sotradecol®.

 Our VenaCure EVLT laser system products are used in endovascular laser procedures to treat superficial venous disease (varicose veins).
 Superficial venous disease is a malfunction of one or more valves in the leg veins whereby blood refluxes or does not return to the heart.
 Venous laser treatment is an outpatient procedure that generally allows the patient to quickly return to normal activities with minimal post-operative pain.